sourcegraph/handbook/content/departments/cloud/working-agreements.md

 For example, below is the mental model to approach a project to add support for a new region to Cloud:

 > Adding new region support to Cloud is the project.
-Usually, the first milestone would be performing discovery work.
+Usually, the first step would be performing discovery work.
 In this case, this could be quickly putting a working deployment (proof of concept, or POC) in the new region.
 After the discovery, it provides a better idea of what needs to be done.
-The second milestone would be to properly define the scope and break them down to multiple milestones for execution.
+The second step would be to properly define the scope and break them down to multiple milestones for execution.
 This could be presented in the form of a RFC or some other document and it should be peer reviewed by the team or relevant stakeholders.
 Such document should meet the requirement of [Definition of Ready](#definition-of-ready) prior to execution.
 The project should also meet the requirement of [Definition of Done](#definition-of-done) to be considered as finished.

+> NOTES: we intentinoally use `steps` instead of `milestones` for the discovery and scoping phase, and `milestones` are reserved or actual delivery milestones within the project.

 ### How do we update project status?

-> this is the high-level structure of how we work on a project and we are still figuring out the standardized way of issue tracking, e.g. what tool to use.

-The DRI is expected to provide weekly update (TBD) in #cloud.
-For every ongoing project, the DRI should provide update on the current milestone using the following questionnaire
+The DRI is expected to provide weekly update in #cloud-internal-status-updates on the project status.
+For every ongoing project, the DRI should provide update on the current milestone using the following questionnaire.
+Slack will send a reminder `@cloud-team` every week in #cloud-internal-status-updates to provide the project status updates.

-- which initiativemilestone?
+- which initiative?
 - which milestone?
 - what is the status? green, yellow, or red
 - what is the significant progress?
+- is there any encountered risks, delays, problems, and blockers?
 - what do you plan on working next week?
-(Optional)

-Status update on the project-level is up to EM. #cloud EM will aggregate status of all ongoing projects and broadcast with the organization.
+#cloud EM will aggregate status of all ongoing projects status and broadcast with the organization in #cloud.
+In the future, we may consider having a rotation for the weekly combined update.

 ## On-call (support) rotation